-Enterprise adoption of cloud-based customer relationship management (CRM) continues to grow as organizations realize the inherent benefits of easy online access to solve their needs in sales, marketing, and customer service.
-With this increase comes an accelerated demand for trust, as technology professionals navigate the evolving regulatory and compliance requirements across their respective industries as they relate to data privacy, protection, and sovereignty.
-Microsoft helps customers address these complex questions through our adherence to four commercial cloud service pillars: Privacy that Matters, Independent Verification, Leadership in Transparency, and Relentless Security.
+Enterprise adoption of cloud-based customer relationship management (CRM) continues to grow as organisations realise that the inherent benefits of easy online access to solve their needs in sales, marketing, and customer service.
+With this increase comes an accelerated demand for trust, as technology professionals navigate the evolving regulatory and compliance requirements across their respective industries as they relate to data privacy, protection and sovereignty.
+Microsoft helps customers address these complex questions through our adherence to four commercial cloud service pillars: Privacy that Matters, Independent Verification, Leadership in Transparency and Relentless Security.

 An additional effort in transparency is Dynamics CRM Online's registration with the Cloud Security Alliance (CSA) Security, Trust and Assurance Registry (STAR)